waaalidou/POS/README.md

 # How to use
 1. You should have java 8 installed
 2. Install **XAMPP** for the database
+3. You should download javafx libs
-3. Open your ide and then import the project !
+4. Open your ide and then import the project !

 # Pictures from inside